JunHyun0910/JunHyun0910/README.md

 - 👋 Hi, I’m @JunHyun0910
-- 👀 I’m interested in Information Technology
+- 👀 I’m interested in Computer Science, Coding, and project related to game.
-- 🌱 I’m currently learning FIB
+- 🌱 I’m currently learning from Foundation in Business
-- 💞️ I’m looking to collaborate on IT Knowledge sharing
+- 💞️ I’m looking to collaborate on IT/Coding Knowledge sharing
-- 📫 How to reach me email me
+- 📫 Nuh uh
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: Walmart Bag
 - ⚡ Fun fact: There`s not Fun about me

 <!---